skygate/skylabs-redux/docs/tutorial.md

 As you can see, now the initial state is an empty array.
 We don't need to care about the whole state of the app.
 Our new reducer will handle only the part of the app state that is related to comments.
 Handling small parts of data is always easier and makes code cleaner.
 Our new reducer returns a new array of comments - there is no mutation and it is a pure function - so we don't break any of the three Redux principles.

 Ok, we have our new separated reducers.
-Time to merging them into one the root reducer.
-The Redux has a helper function called `combineReducers` that help us to merge reducer into one reducer.
-It can look like this below:
+Time to merge them into one the root reducer.
+The Redux has a helper function called `combineReducers` that helps us to merge reducer into one reducer.
+It looks like the one below:

 ```javascript
 import { combineReducers } from "redux";